buckbaskin/notary/README.md

 #TODO

-- add in a script for viewing the aggregate information on page accesses/traced functions in the app.
-Non-GUI for now.
 - add a date-created, date-last-updated field to the note specification
   - include a human readable short version, ex.
 Mar 5, 2015
   - include a human readable long version, ex.
 2:15pm Mar 5, 2015